cinemast/libjson-rpc-cpp/README.md

 Build the library
 -------------

 You will need [Git](http://git-scm.com/downloads) and [CMake](http://www.cmake.org/cmake/resources/software.html).
-You can click on the links to download the latest versions.
+You can click on the links to download the latest versions. [libcurl](http://curl.haxx.se/libcurl/) is also required but should already be installed on most systems.
 CMake must be Version 2.6 or later.

 Open a terminal and copy the following commands: